 The advice of our fathers and mothers was always the same.
 Take thicker socks or wear two socks for every foot.
-Fortunately, that is a thing of past.
+Fortunately, that is a thing of the past.

-The detailed explanation of how thin fabric keeps you warm is in our Best Thermal Shirts guide.
+A detailed explanation of how thin fabric keeps you warm is in our Best Thermal Shirts guide.

 Protection & Cushioning

 Thin ski socks are more challenging in terms of protection and cushioning of your feet.
-Best Ski Socks are carefully designed with cushions, ventilation channels, and protection parts for most sensitive parts of your legs.
+Best Ski Socks are carefully designed with cushions, ventilation channels, and protection parts for the most sensitive parts of your legs.

 Your ski socks should have extra cushioning for a heel, toe, calf, and footbed to increase comfort and prevent blisters.
 Usually, the socks are marked as L (for left foot) and R (for right foot) as they are designed especially for each foot and its profile.

-Feet parts prone to injuries as ankles and Achilles tendon should be protected by elastic arch support in best ski socks.
+Feet parts prone to injuries such as ankles and Achilles tendon should be protected by elastic arch support in best ski socks.